felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Month-over-month churn = 1 − retention rate

 #### Key Insights
-- Early in the year, retention is extremely high (≈95–96%), indicating strong short-term continuation after first use.
+- Early in the year, most users continue transacting after their first use.
-- Starting mid-year, churn accelerates sharply, with retention falling into the low–mid 70% range.
+- From mid-year onward, many users stop transacting month to month.
-- By late 2024, roughly **1 in 4 revenue-active users churn each month**, signaling structural retention weakness.
+- By late 2024, about 1 out of every 4 revenue-active users stops transacting each month.
-- The pattern suggests initial product adoption is strong, but sustained month-over-month value is not being delivered to a large portion of users.
+- This shows that while users try the product, many do not find enough reason to keep using it.
-- Revenue stability increasingly depends on a shrinking base of repeat users rather than broad ongoing engagement.
+- Over time, revenue relies on a smaller group of repeat users instead of the broader user base.

 #### **Business Implications**
-- High early retention masks structural churn that emerges later in the user lifecycle.
-- Rising churn materially weakens revenue predictability and forecasting accuracy.
-- Growth strategies that emphasize activation without retention reinforcement will plateau.
-- Retention improvements yield outsized impact compared to acquisition at current churn levels.
+Strong early usage makes the product look healthy at first, but many users stop using it later.
+High monthly churn limits how much revenue can grow and makes revenue harder to predict.
+Focusing only on getting users to activate is not enough for long-term growth.
+Under current conditions, reducing churn would have a bigger impact on revenue than acquiring more users.

 <br>